misicnenad/cairo-book/src/ch16-02-00-composability-and-components.md

    alias.
 This alias must be annotated with `#[abi(embed_v0)]` to externally expose the component's functions.

-   As you can see, the InternalImpl is not marked with `#[abi(embed_v0)]`.
-   Indeed, we don't want to expose externally the functions defined in this impl.
-However, we might still want to access them internally.

 For example, to embed the `Ownable` component defined above, we would do the
 following: